Kara's Story (Chronic Fibromyalgia Pain)

 About 6 weeks after starting her Naltrexone treatment, Kara came to a realization: she was functioning instead of being on the verge of collapse.
-She recalls picking up her dog, Stormy, and visiting her sister who asked with genuine curiosity what got into her.
+She recalled picking up her dog, Stormy, and visiting her sister who asked with genuine curiosity what had gotten into her.
 “I can’t remember the last time I had a good day like that.
 I literally stopped hoping that I would even start feeling better.”

 Kara shared this realization with Dr. Wellisch at their next visit where they were both nearly in tears from excitement that the treatment was working.
 “Dr. Wellisch’s team and approach to treatment have made a difference in my life at a time when I had given up.”

 When she’s not working, Kara, a self-proclaimed animal lover, devotes much of her time to pet rescue, especially senior pets.
-As far as what’s next, Kara’s goal is to enjoy life with her cats, Sylvee Scissorpaws and Houdini the Polydactal Wondercat and dogs, Stormy and Breeze, of which she shares custody with her sister and a friend.
-“Maybe I’ll even get a dog of my own soon,” Kara says.
+Kara’s goal is to enjoy life with her cats, Sylvee Scissorpaws and Houdini the Polydactal Wondercat.
+She currently shares custody of two dogs, Stormy and Breeze, with her sister and a friend.
+“Maybe I’ll even get a dog of my own soon,” Kara said.

-To others going through a similar experience, Kara advises, “Don’t close your mind to anything—I almost did.
+To others going through a similar experience, Kara advised, “Don’t close your mind to anything—I almost did.
 Listen to what people recommend.
-And at the same time, never take no for an answer.
+At the same time, never take no for an answer.
 Fight and stand up for yourself.
 Always.”